Call us: 651-291-7263

 In 2019 there were 4,119 fatalities due to truck accidents.
 67% of those fatalities were passengers or drivers of regular non-commercial vehicles.
 Another 15% were pedestrians, bicyclists, and motorcyclists.
 Finally, 16% were truck drivers and occupants.

-Aside from fatalities, there are approximately 130,000 people that suffer from injuries each year, including traumatic brain injuries, spinal cord injuries, whiplash, neck injuries, and more.
+Aside from fatalities, there are approximately 130,000 people who suffer truck accident injuries each year.
+Typical truck accident injuries include traumatic brain injuries, spinal cord injuries, whiplash, neck injuries, and more.

 Dangerous Truck Driving Habits